 Primitive life, single cells called prokaryotes were present on earth within one thousand million years of the earth becoming a planet.
 By three thousand million years ago photosynthesising bacteria began to produce oxygen on earth that made plant and animal life possible, but poisoning some of the older bacteria that had been thriving here for many millions of years.
 At this time the moon was still so close to the earth that some tides were around 300 m high.
 Frequent hurricanes swept land and sea.

-But the way was "paved" for the mass oxygenation that came around 500 million years later, taking until 1800 million years ago before sufficient oxygen brought about the advent of the eukaryotes, organisms with cells containing a nucleus and other organelles, all enclosed within membranes.
+The way was "paved" for the mass oxygenation that came around 500 million years later, taking until 1800 million years ago before sufficient oxygen brought about the advent of the eukaryotes, organisms with cells containing a nucleus and other organelles, all enclosed within membranes.

 By 1200 million years ago meiosis and sexual reproduction were present in single-celled eukaryotes.
 The first protozoa, single-celled organisms with animal-like behaviour, such as motility (active and spontaneous movement from own energy) and predation (preying or feeding on other living things), appeared only around 750 million years ago.
 The ozone layer, caused by the accumulation of atmospheric oxygen, formed around the earth about 600 million years ago.